-Because the arrays above are made up of static (non-dynamic) memory, their size must be determined before execution.
+Because the previous arrays are made up of static (nondynamic) memory, their size must be determined before execution.
 Therefore, the size needs to be a constant value.
-In order to create an array with a size that is not known until run-time you need to use dynamic memory, which is allocated with the 'new' keyword and must be assigned to a pointer or reference.
+In order to create an array with a size that is not known until runtime, you need to use dynamic memory, which is allocated with the 'new' keyword and must be assigned to a pointer.